“Freedom Bound: Runaways of the Chesapeake”

 Future Exhibit: “A History of Annapolis in 99 Objects”

-Historic Annapolis is planning a new exhibit projected to open in 2018.
+Historic Annapolis is planning a new exhibit projected to open in spring of 2019.

 “A History of Annapolis in 99 Objects” will feature artifacts from our own museum collection or borrowed from other institutions or individuals.
 The principal exhibition spaces will be in the James Brice House, with some artifacts on display in the Historic Annapolis Museum and Store and in local partnering sites.